What Is Rapid Prototyping? Methods, Materials, and Steps

 Time Consumption

-What Are Steps in Rapid Prototyping Workflow?
+What Are the Steps in the Rapid Prototyping Workflow?

-So you might have a question in mind, How to do rapid prototyping?
+So you might have a question in mind: How to do rapid prototyping?
 This method actually follows a complete structural flow of steps from conceptualizing a design to building in the lab with the realistic features.
 Here is a detailed explanation of how this is performed.

 1. Define Requirements